I ride across the Snake up Reynolds Creek to explore roads and routes I’ve not seen before camping somewhere in the mountains behind Silver City.

 When the trail ends and light wanes, I decide it’s time to decide.
 I think I’ll at least find a place well away from many sand mounds that have the appearance of large insect homes.
 I don’t need that kind of wake-up.

 There is just enough daylight left to set up and relax a while by the fire.
 My childhood bedroom faced tall pines and I find pleasant memories in the sound of wind through their boughs but tonight it is also lonely.
-I wish Jessica and the kids could be here.
-I like riding alone more than camping alone.

 I am lucky to have found a site with a kitchenette (rocks) and coat room (stiff branches).
 I eat spicy noodles and sip whisky while the tiny pump works on my air mattress.